-This statement is furnished in connection with the solicitation of proxies to be used at the Annual Meeting of Shareholders of City Holding Company (the "Company" or "City") to be held on April 19, 2017.
+This statement is furnished in connection with the solicitation of proxies to be used at the Annual Meeting of Shareholders of City Holding Company (the "Company" or "City") to be held on May 2, 2018.

 The solicitation of proxies in the enclosed form is made on behalf of the Board of Directors of the Company.
 The cost of preparing, assembling, and mailing the proxy material and of reimbursing brokers, nominees, and fiduciaries for the out-of-pocket and clerical expenses of transmitting copies of the proxy material to the beneficial owners of shares held of record by such persons will be borne by the Company.
-The Company does not currently intend to solicit proxies otherwise than by use of the mail, but certain officers and regular employees of the Company or its subsidiaries, without additional compensation, may use their best efforts, by telephone or otherwise, to obtain proxies.
-The proxy materials are being mailed, on or about March 20, 2017, to shareholders of record at the close of business on March 3, 2017 (the "Record Date").
+The Company does not currently intend to solicit proxies other than by use of the mail, but certain officers and regular employees of the Company or its subsidiaries, without additional compensation, may use their best efforts, by telephone or otherwise, to obtain proxies.
+The proxy materials are being mailed on or about April 2, 2018 to shareholders of record at the close of business on March 16, 2018 (the "Record Date").

-Annual Reports
+Annual Report

-The Company's Annual Report to Shareholders for the fiscal year ended December 31, 2016, is being furnished with this Proxy Statement to shareholders of record on the Record Date.
+The Company's Annual Report to Shareholders for the fiscal year ended December 31, 2017 is being furnished with this Proxy Statement to shareholders of record as of the Record Date.
 The Annual Report to Shareholders does not constitute a part of this Proxy Statement or the proxy solicitation material.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 19, 2017
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 2, 2018

-This Proxy Statement and the 2016 Annual Report and any amendments thereto that are required to be furnished to shareholders are available online at $\underline{www.ViewMaterial.com/CHCO}$.
+This Proxy Statement and the 2017 Annual Report and any amendments thereto that are required to be furnished to shareholders are available online at www.ViewMaterial.com/CHCO.